dmgudeman/DiveTheTrieste/README.md

 <div style="float: left; margin-right: 10px;">
 <img src="./assets/code/constants.png" alt="constants" width="600" height="300">
 </div>
-Storing objects in an array to allowed the use of array filtr method.
+Storing objects in an array to allowed the use of array filter method.
 The y coordinate of the ocean floor was  calculated using the classic y intercept method calculated with points stored in the objects.
 <div style="float: left; margin-right: 10px;">